FIZON

 User Type Primary Activities Recommended Screen Types

-Business Professional Email, documents, presentations Original Refurbished, Soft OLED
+Business Professional Email, documents Original Refurbished, Soft OLED

-Media Consumer Video streaming, gaming, photography Soft OLED, Standard OLED
+Media Consumer Video, gaming Soft OLED, Standard OLED

-Casual User Basic communication, social media FHD INCELL, Standard OLED
+Casual User Social media FHD INCELL, Standard OLED

-• 6-18 months: FHD INCELL or standard OLED provides better long-term satisfaction
+• 6–18 months: FHD INCELL or Standard OLED

-• True Tone: Best preserved with original screens or aftermarket with IC transfer
+• True Tone: best preserved with original screens

-• Face ID: Works with all quality levels but may have slightly different ambient light performance
+• Face ID: works with all quality levels

-• Brightness levels: Original > Soft OLED > Standard OLED > FHD INCELL > HD INCELL
+• Brightness levels: Original > Soft OLED > OLED > FHD INCELL > HD INCELL

 Screen Quality Comparison Matrix